INFLAMMATORY BOWEL DISEASES

 Types of pathology and associated clinical picture.:

-Stricturing disease/penetrating disease/inflammatory disease.
+Stricturing disease/penetrating disease/inflammatory

 Patterns of Involvement